andreaaspesidev/concept-os/docs/FlashMemory.md

     | R  | R | R | R | R | R | R | R | R | COMPONENT |

     where:
-    - `COMPONENT` means this block contains the code of a component, so an Allocated RAM Base + HBF is expected after the header.
+    - `COMPONENT` means this block contains the code of a component, so an Allocated RAM Base + CBF is expected after the header.

 Total size: 12* bytes